 The atoll is shaped like a crooked rectangle and can only be accessed via two lagoon passes, one of them the widest in all of French Polynesia.
 The real magic though lies beneath the waves, with pristine coral and walls & walls of fish.
 It’s no wonder then that Fakarava is designated as a UNESCO Biosphere Reserve.
 Its delicate ecosystem is preserved by the government and local population, so that future generations may witness its beauty.

-Speaking of the local population, there are only about 850 people living in Fakarava, primarily living in the village of Rotoava – where time seems to sit still.
+Speaking of the local population, only about 850 people are living in Fakarava, primarily living in the village of Rotoava – where time seems to sit still.
 So what do they do with all that ‘extra’ land and time?
-Some local families own motus (small islets) around the lagoon, where they head out to on weekends for some mosquito free sun lounging and BBQ’ing.
+Some local families own motus (small islets) around the lagoon, where they head out to on weekends for some mosquito-free sun lounging and BBQ’ing.
 And what do they do for a living out here?
 Like in Rangiroa, life is quite simple.
-Aside from copra production, fishing and black pearl farming – tourism is starting to pick up.
-But Fakarava is definitely a paradise that has yet to be discovered by the masses.
+Aside from copra production, fishing, and black pearl farming – tourism is starting to pick up.
+But Fakarava is a paradise that has yet to be discovered by the masses.
 You won’t find big resorts around here.
 It’s hardly a busy place – and that’s perfectly fine!

 Home away from home

 Fakarava was only a short flight from Rangiroa, but in true South Pacific fashion, we took off in cloudy skies and touched down in the sun.
 If you’ve been following the trip, you know by now that every Air Tahiti flight is a scenic flight.
 Flying over the Fakarava lagoon en route to the runway was like entering Wonderland.
 Below, in the lagoon, hundreds of tiny drops of white sand seemed to float in the azure water.
 You often see images like this in magazines, yet here it is right beneath you.
 It’s not a dream, it’s the South Pacific!